 - Use windshields to increase your cold-protection manifold.

 Take care to cover your feet thoroughly: thick woolen socks are what you need.
+If you happen to have a pair of solid tactical boots on you, your chances go up manifold!
 Winter footwear that can sustain cold temperatures.
 Your hands should be protected as well: take mittens or gloves made from natural materials like wool and leather.